swan-project/gemma_sprint_summary_news_chat_bot/README.md

 ### About The App

 TechSum is a user-friendly application designed to simplify the process of summarizing articles and text.
 By inputting a link from the ScienceTimes website, TechSum automatically retrieves the article and generates a concise summary.
 Users can also paste their own text to receive a quick summary.
 Additionally, TechSum allows users to save these summaries locally for easy reference.
 The app streamlines access to key information, making it a convenient tool for anyone seeking quick insights from technical articles or lengthy texts.

+You can visit the website using this [link](https://techsum.store/)

 ### Getting Started